mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/redox-1.jpg)

 <!--
-The row staggered layout is a heritage from the old typewriters that needed such an arrangement to prevent the percussors to get stuck.
+The row staggered layout is a heritage from the old typewriters that needed such an arrangement to fit the mechanical linkages between the keys and the levers.
 Such a design is not needed anymore and doesn't fit with the human hand conformation.

 The common alternative is to use the "Columnar Stagger": keys are vertically aligned and displaced following the length of the fingers.
 -->